Rural and remote early childhood teaching scholarships

 If you are unsure about whether your service is located in a rural or remote area, please email firstname.lastname@example.org.

-- Successful applicants will be offered a scholarship of up to $10,000 to complete a four-year early childhood teaching degree qualification, such as a Bachelor of Education (Early Childhood Teaching).
+- Successful applicants will be offered a scholarship of up to $10,000 to complete a four-year early childhood teaching degree qualification or equivalent, such as a Bachelor of Education (Early Childhood Teaching).

 - The degree must be recognised on ACECQA’s Qualifications List of approved early childhood teaching degrees.